|The administration and staff would like to take this opportunity to |

 SLACKS, BLUE JEANS, PANTS • Leggings and stirrup pants shall be permitted provided the top garment meets the guidelines outlined for skirts, dresses, or shorts. • Pants shall be neat and worn at the waistline. • Pants shall be hemmed.

-• Shirts and blouses shall be an appropriate length, coming to the top of pants, shorts, or skirts at all times.
+• Shirts and blouses shall be an appropriate length, coming to the top of pants, shorts, or skirts always.

 FOR ALL APPAREL